-Results Management Authority: The organization that is responsible, in accordance with Code Article 7.1, for the management of the results of Testing (or other evidence of a potential anti-doping rule violation) and hearings, whether (1) an Anti-Doping Organization (for example, the International

-Olympic Committee or other Major Event Organization, WADA, an International Federation, or a National Anti-Doping Organization); or (2) another organization acting pursuant to the authority of and in accordance with the rules of the Anti-Doping Organization (for example, a National Federation that is a member of an International Federation).
-In respect of Whereabouts Failures, the Results Management Authority shall be as set out in Article I.5.1.
-The Anti-Doping Organization under whose authority the Results Management is conducted remains ultimately responsible under the Code to ensure the organization conducting the Results Management does so in compliance with the requirements of the International Standard for Results Management.
-WADA cannot be a Results Management Authority.
+Results Management Authority: The organization that is responsible, in accordance with Code Article 7.1, for the management of the results of Testing (or other evidence of a potential anti-doping rule violation) and hearings, whether (1) an Anti-Doping Organization (for example, the International Olympic Committee or other Major Event Organization, WADA, an International Federation, or a National Anti-Doping Organization); or (2) another organization acting pursuant to the authority of and in accordance with the rules of the Anti-Doping Organization (for example, a National Federation that is a member of an International Federation).
+In respect of Whereabouts Failures, the Results Management Authority shall be as set out in Article 1.5.1.